 NOTE: If you only have access to half a field as a coach, it may be helpful to join another team for full-field play when practicing the transition drills below.

 2-on-1 and 3-on-2 without a trail checker can be run the same way.
 First, the field should be shortened by bringing each goal up to the restraining lines.
-For 2-on-1, there should be a line on each side of goal line extended on both sides of the field.
+For 2-on-1, there should be a line on each side of the goal line extended on both sides of the field.
 One player steps out on one side of the field to play defense.
 On the other side of the field, the two players from each line break out and get a pass from the goalie.
 The two offensive players bring the ball up against the one defenseman on the other side.
-The offensive player who takes a shot or touches the ball last is out and goes back to his line.
+The offensive player who takes a shot or touches the ball last is out and returning to his line.
 The other offensive player runs back to his goal and plays defense as the next two offensive players break out from the other side and a new two-on-one comes back the other way.
 Three-on-twos are run the same way except there are three lines at each goal instead of two.
 These drills are meant to be up and down with fast action.
 If the ball is on the ground for too long, the coach should blow the whistle and a new ball should be put in play going the other way.

 Four-on-threes with no trail checker are run a little differently.
-The goals can be kept in the crease or be put on the restraining lines, depending on how adept the team is at getting the ball up and down the field.
-Start with three defensemen and three attackmen on the field and the midfielders at the midline.
+The goals can be kept in the crease or put on the restraining lines, depending on how adept the team is at getting the ball up and down the field.
+Start with three defensemen, three attackmen on the field, and the midfielders at the midline.
 The defense is set up in their triangle and the attack is set up in their L-formation.
 As they get better, they can start up at the restraining line and run into their positions as the ball comes down the field.
 At the midfield line, there is a line of midfielders.
 If you have a full field, the goalie throws the ball to a defenseman who breaks out and throws the ball up to one of the midfield lines.
 Otherwise, start the ball at the midfield line.
-The midfielder then brings the ball down field and the four-on-three fast break is run.
+The midfielder then brings the ball downfield and the four-on-three fast break is run.
 Once there is a shot or the ball is thrown away, then the other goalie gets a ball out of the goal and starts a new fast break.

-Like the other transition drills, this is meant to be fast paced and the ball should be getting up and down the field quickly.
+Like the other transition drills, this is meant to be fast-paced and the ball should be getting up and down the field quickly.
 If the offense is taking too long with the ball or it is stuck on the ground, then the coach must blow the whistle and get it going the other way.

 Most half-field drills come from playing six-on-six.
 At the intermediate level pick one or two things to focus on offensively and defensively.
 If you start harping on every little mistake that players are making, they can become confused.
 The main individual skills for the offense to learn are to dodge hard to the goal, draw a slide, and move the ball.

 The individual defensive skills that should be focused on are: